hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 #### New payload

-- The new payload involves at top layer of RESTful standards, HTTPS and OAuth2 token authentication.
+- The new payload involves at top layer of RESTful standards, HTTPS and OAuth 2.0 token authentication.
 - Then we go straight to the central true payload which is XML.

 ![Post a message](../figures/get-message.png)